 The primary job is to bring the event concept to the spectators in an entertaining and instructive fashion and to lead the Assistant Announcer in getting the surfing information from the bio sheets and the scoring computer to the spectators and surfers.
 The Head Announcer must provide consistent live scoring and priority updates to the competitors.
-The Head Announcer reports to the Event Coordinator and Contest Director/Tour Representative/Head Judge for tour information.
+The Head Announcer reports to the Contest Director and works with the Technical Director/ Tour Representative/Head Judge for tour information.